WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 - asking Checkie to run again on the same page produced different reports - I could not get those reports back
 - attempts to run Checkie against HTML page I wrote locally spun forever without producing a report
 - attempts to use Checkie against online sample testing pages produced similar behavior as against my local pages
+- various instances of error messages on the page, corrupted text output, controls that would not dismiss

 I sent that list as feedback, as well as the online test sample page I used.